tefra/xsdata/docs/data-types.rst

 Working with custom types
 =========================

-If you are working with a type that's not supported or you want to override the default adapter you can register you own adapter.
+If you are working with a type that's not supported or you want to override one of the builtin adapter's behavior you can register you own.

 .. doctest::